 If equipped, use the handle to pull the sunshade up and attach to the holder at the top of the window.
+There is also a small shade for the rear corner of the window.

 To close the sunshade, use the handle to unhook and hold it while it retracts down.